 Making new friends and meeting new people when moving to a new country is a prospect that many people find daunting, but as long as you move to a town where there is expat community you will soon find plenty of like-minded folk to mix with.
 Spanish people by nature are friendly and patient when it comes to attempting to understand newcomers who might not have the best grasp of the language.

 Although low budget airlines and the ease of ordering plane tickets online has meant that many of us are now venturing further afield when it comes to booking holiday destinations, Spain is still the firm favourite among UK residents looking for a vacation, and also among those who wish to move to warmer climes as expats.
-While it is true the property crash of 2009 discouraged investors and individuals from buying in Spain for a couple of years, in 2014, second home buyers and those wanting to relocate to another country are once again turning to Spain and arriving on the countries’ sunny shores in their droves in 2016.
+While it is true the property crash of 2009 discouraged investors and individuals from buying in the country for a couple of years, in 2014, second home buyers and those wanting to relocate to another country are once again turning to Spain and arriving on the countries’ sunny shores in their droves in 2017.

 This is not surprising.
-While the economy of Spain did take a bad downturn in the recession of 2008 onwards (as it did in many other countries globally) the fact remains that the lifestyle in Spain is extremely attractive.
+While the economy of Spain did take a bad downturn in the recession of 2008 onwards (as it did in many other countries globally) the fact remains that the lifestyle here is extremely attractive.
 This is due to the wonderful weather, the relatively low cost of living compared to other European countries, and the relaxed pace of life.
 Combine these benefits with the holiday atmosphere of the popular resorts, the improving economy, and the fact that huge billionaire investors such as George Soros, John Paulson and Bill Gates invested in the Spanish property market in 2014, and it is easy to see why so many people are once again deciding to buy property in Spain.

 Prior to the collapse of the Spanish property market in 2008/9, building in Spain in some areas seemed to be out of control.
 Town halls were happily giving permission to construction companies to build huge complexes which the developers planned on selling for hefty profits to foreign buyers and Spanish residents alike.
 In the years leading up to 2008 Spanish property market crash, values were rising at an astonishing speed, with second-rate apartments built of low quality materials reaching in the region of a quarter of a million euros in the more popular resorts.
 Because in the years leading up to the recession and the subsequent property market downfall, banks had been lending to households and individuals at alarming rates, many citizens of Spain were much debt they could barely afford to repay the interest on their loans every month, let alone reduce the original amount borrowed.